Kiln Building like a girl.

 This page is currently under construction, as is the kiln.

-The new kiln project began with the making of several 1/12 scale models out of clay.
-Next, the existing slab had to be extended to accommodate a longer footprint.
-I kept and expanded the main kiln pad from the previous kiln, and it became the stepped up base for the kiln chamber.
+Then the existing slab had to be extended to accommodate a longer footprint.
+The firebox extends from the front such that the main kiln pad from the previous kiln is repurposed as the stepped-up base for the kiln chamber.

-In May new apprentice, Tori Nicoletti, arrived and has been a help every step of the way.
+In May, new apprentice, Tori Nicoletti, arrived and has been a help every step of the way.
 Together we have laid every brick, thought through design challenges, and proceeded with careful consideration.
+We have gone through dozens of pairs of every kind of work glove known to man.

 More photos and details to come soon.